AI-League/grt_blog/index.md

 5. Write up your findings and submit your report via Dreadnode’s application.
 6. Check bug crowd for the status of your submission.

 If you're not at DEFCON, you can do the workshop AISI created remotely.
-It's on github [here](https://github.com/UKGovernmentBEIS/defcon_grt_notebook/blob/main/quickstart.ipynb), and Here's a [pre-loaded](https://colab.research.google.com/github/UKGovernmentBEIS/defcon_grt_notebook/blob/main/quickstart.ipynb) colab notebook.
+It's on github [here](https://github.com/UKGovernmentBEIS/defcon_grt_notebook/blob/main/quickstart.ipynb).
+If you have a google account, here's a [pre-loaded](https://colab.research.google.com/github/UKGovernmentBEIS/defcon_grt_notebook/blob/main/quickstart.ipynb) colab notebook.
+The chromebooks

 **Strong submissions make specific claims about things in the model card that are incorrect, incomplete, or missing.
 An argument of the form, "The model card says something happens X% of the time, but this shows worse performance of Y%" is best.
 An argument of the form, "the model card says this, but my submission shows something else," is good.**

+You can get started with GRT2 by creating an account and using the Dreadnode Crucible interface.
+However, to get the most out of GRT2, we recommend that you spin up a Python environment of your choice such as a local Jupyter Notebook, Kaggle, or Google Colab.
+Make sure to export the API key from your Crucible account for use in your notebook.

 # Judging and Rubric

+**Jailbreaks will only be paid out for substantial findings (the $500 level).
+They are out of scope for the $50 level.**

 Judging for GRT2 will run from Friday at 10:30 AM PST until Saturday at midnight.
 Judges will be assessing bug reports for significance and importance.
 For GRT2, we are interested in “flaws”, which we deem to be behaviors absent or violating in opposition with the Model Card specs.
 We are asking participants to take a holistic view of safety and security, combining security culture and standards with novel  reports of flaws.
 For these more unique issues, our adjudication process allows for a conversation with our experts in the event of a disagreement.